🇬🇧 English

 This means the tool can't mine blocks that need a diamond, iron, or stone tool.

-We'll use the iron tool tag.
+Let's use the iron tool tag.
 This stops Guidite tools from mining blocks that require a stronger tool than iron.

 @Override